 Also, these spotter reports are crucial for effective warnings and can save lives by validating an existing warning or providing the impetus for issuing a new warning.
 These FREE training sessions last around 2.5 hours and typically are held weekday evenings and some Saturdays.
 The training is ideal for ham radio and CERT groups, first responders, dispatchers and private citizens interested in getting involved.

 Check out the links below for the latest Skywarn program schedule for southeast Texas.
 If you live in or near these communities and are interested in becoming a Skywarn Spotter you are invited to attend one of these sessions.
-For further information on particular programs please contact Dan Reilly at dan.reilly@noaa.gov
+For further information on particular programs please contact Tim Cady at timothy.cady@noaa.gov.

 Other SKYWARN/Spotter Links